 Diabetes cannot be cured but it can be treated effectively by injections of insulin and by following an appropriate diet.
 The aim of the treatment is to keep the blood glucose level close to the normal range so that it is neither too high (hyperglycaemia) nor too low (hypoglycaemia).
-All pupils with diabetes will require a Health Care Plan.
-In most cases pupils will have their insulin injections before and after school but some pupils may require an injection at lunchtime.
-If a pupil needs to inject whilst at school he/she will know how to undertake the procedure without adult supervision.
-However, the pupil may require privacy in which to administer the injection.
-Some pupils may also need to monitor their blood glucose levels on a regular basis and again privacy may be required for this procedure.
+All students with diabetes will require a Health Care Plan.
+In most cases students will have their insulin injections before and after school but some students may require an injection at lunchtime.
+If a student needs to inject whilst at school he/she will know how to undertake the procedure without adult supervision.
+However, the student may require privacy in which to administer the injection.
+Some students may also need to monitor their blood glucose levels on a regular basis and again privacy may be required for this procedure.

 An essential part of the treatment of diabetes is an appropriate diet whereby regular meals and good food choices help to keep the blood glucose level near normal.
-A pupil with diabetes will have been given guidance on food choices which should be reduced in sugar and fat but high in starch.
-Most pupils with diabetes will also need to eat snacks between meals and occasionally during class time.
+A student with diabetes will have been given guidance on food choices which should be reduced in sugar and fat but high in starch.
+Most students with diabetes will also need to eat snacks between meals and occasionally during class time.
 These snacks usually consist of cereal bars, fruit, crisps or biscuits.
-It is important to allow a pupil with diabetes to eat snacks without hindrance or fuss and to ensure that the lunchtime meal is taken at a regular time.
-The issue of close communication between parents and the School is fundamental to the care of pupils with diabetes, as many aspects of growth and development will have an impact on their diabetes control.
-All diabetic pupils will require a 'Crisis Sheet' which parents or guardians should complete prior to starting at Cambian Whinfell School.
-The Crisis Sheet should give the basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her person around the School.
-This will be kept with the pupil's file.
-Following discussion with the pupil and his/her parents individual decisions should be made as to whether to provide basic information on a pupil's condition to his/her peer group so that they are aware of their classmate's needs.
+It is important to allow a student with diabetes to eat snacks without hindrance or fuss and to ensure that the lunchtime meal is taken at a regular time.
+It is also important that the School should establish with the student and his/her parents where supplies of fast acting sugar can be kept in case of a hypoglycaemic episode.
+The issue of close communication between parents and the School is fundamental to the care of students with diabetes, as many aspects of growth and development will have an impact on their diabetes control.
+It is the parents' responsibility to ensure that any medication retained at the School is within its expiry date.
+All diabetic students will require a 'Crisis Sheet' which parents or guardians should complete prior to starting at Insert Name of School.
+The Crisis Sheet should give the basic details and indicate whether in some circumstances the student should be allowed to carry medication on his/her parents individual decisions should be made as to whether to provide basic information on a student's condition to his/her peer group so that they are aware of their classmate's needs.

-Managing pupils with diabetes
+Managing students with diabetes

-- Staff should be aware of those pupils under their supervision who have diabetes. - Games staff should ensure that all pupils with diabetes have a lucozade bottle or dextrose tablets with them (and their emergency medication and blood glucose monitoring kit) prior to commencement of a session. - Staff should ensure that they have some knowledge of what to do if a pupil has a hypoglycaemic episode or a hyperglycaemic episode.
-(Staff to seek advice from the School Health Professional for training). - If a pupil feels unwell, the Duty First Aider should be contacted for advice. - A pupil should always be accompanied to the Surgery if sent by a member of staff.
+- Staff should be aware of those students under their supervision who have diabetes. - Games staff should ensure that all students with diabetes have a lucozade bottle or dextrose tablets with them (and their emergency medication and blood glucose monitoring kit) prior to commencement of a session. - Staff should ensure that they have some knowledge of what to do if a student has a hypoglycaemic episode or a hyperglycaemic episode.
+(Staff to seek advice from the School Health Professional for training). - If a student feels unwell, the Duty First Aider should be contacted for advice. - A student should always be accompanied to the Surgery if sent by a member of staff.